 On the other hand, I had looked online before I went to Chile, using popular sites like GetYourGuide and Viator.
 While I did find some tour options, the price for a solo traveler was insane.
 It was $45 per person for groups of two or more, but as soon as I changed it to one person, the price spiked to $90 per person.
 Obviously, I didn’t book online.
 It worked out for the best because my hostel helped me arrange a tour for 25,000 pesos (about $29 USD).

-In addition, my hostel was able to guarantee that I’d be on a tour that spoke some English.
+In addition, my hotel was able to guarantee that I’d be on a tour that spoke some English.
 While it’s not something I would have put a lot of thought into before, I did run into some issues earlier in my trip when I booked a tour to El Cajon del Maipo online.
 Despite selecting English at booking and arranging my hotel pick up in English, the tour was led entirely in Spanish.
 If you work with an agency or your hotel, they’ll be able to help you get the language you need.

 What’s Covered On Your Tour